kur21/sass_zulu/README.md

 # ☺ Landing Page Zulu

 - Built web from image file
-- Selftaught Using HTML SCSS & Javascript
+- Landing Page Zulu Using HTML SCSS & Javascript
 - Smooth scrolling in each section.
 - Developed first with the Desktop First methodology, then for mobile.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.